polsys/cle/README.md

 [![Build Status](https://dev.azure.com/polsys/cle/_apis/build/status/polsys.cle?branchName=master)](https://dev.azure.com/polsys/cle/_build/latest?definitionId=3?branchName=master)

-Cle (stylized as Clé, for the French word) is a simple programming language inspired by C#, Rust and C/C++, compiled to native code.
+Cle (stylized as Clé, for the French word) is a simple programming language inspired by C#, Rust and C/C++, compiled to optimized native code.
 It is a hobby project of [@polsys](https://github.com/polsys), and as such not safe for production use but hopefully an interesting learning project.